- Architecture: ARM64

 - Save the VM and select it in the sidebar.
 Click the Browse button on the bottom right and select the Ubuntu installation ISO.

 - Start the VM and choose to install Ubuntu server.
+(If you cannot boot to the installer, go to the troubleshooting section at the bottom.)
 Follow the installation wizard, all the default options are recommended.